lawand/gngt/readme.txt

 Symbian:

-To install GNGT on your Symbian powered smart phone, you need to install Qt First.
-The tested version of Qt is 4.7.3.

 Devices compatible with GNGT are those compatible with Qt.
 In other words, most Nokia smart phones released after 2006 and some smart phones of other brands.
 More specifically, Symbian powered smart phones that run S60 versions